Henry’s TD run in OT lifts Titans over skidding Ravens 30-24

 CENTER OF ATTENTION

 Patrick Mekari started at center for Baltimore in place of Matt Skura, who had fired several errant snaps in each of the previous two games.
 Mekari did an ample job of getting the ball to Jackson in shotgun and pistol formation.
+Skura instead was used on the outside of the line.

 INJURIES